 Within one shell, the setup has similar properties to a uniform gravitational glass, shown in the second panel of the bottom row.
 The level of noise for this method is very low, generally on the order of $0.5\%$ at most.
 Also note that the noise is isotropic with no preferred direction, as is true for the underlying particle distribution.
 These desirable properties make the gravitational glass setup a suitable choice for uniform density distributions.

 The last panel in the bottom row shows the interpolation properties of our new WVT setup method.
 Note the similarity to the gravitational glass, with an equally low amount of noise and an isotropic distribution of the noise without preferred directions.
-In our WVT implementation, each repulsive force is roughly proportional to $r^{-2}$, and the ratio of scale lengths is $1$ for a uniform distribution, which makes the WVT setup locally very similar to a gravitational glass and its characteristics.
+In our WVT implementation, each repulsive force is roughly proportional to $r^{-2}$, and the ratio of scale lengths is $1$ for a uniform distribution, which makes the WVT setup locally very similar to a gravitational glass.

-Let us quickly summarize our comparison of the interpolation accuracy of the various methods.
-The three uniform lattices (cubic lattice, cubic close packing, hexagonal close packing) have excellent interpolation characteristics for a uniform density and should be used in situations where lattice effects are expected to be unimportant, but a very low level of initial numerical noise is needed.
-The quaquaversal and random initial condition are unacceptable for any application due to their low level of interpolation accuracy.
+In summary, the three uniform lattices (cubic lattice, cubic close packing, hexagonal close packing) have excellent interpolation characteristics for a uniform density and should be used in situations where lattice effects are expected to be unimportant, but a very low level of initial numerical noise is needed.
+The quaquaversal and random initial condition are unacceptable for any application due to their low interpolation accuracy.
 In spherical symmetry, the shell setup provides an adequate configuration, but without a special treatment of the center is unable to reproduce a solid, uniform center of the sphere.
-The gravitational glass and the new WVT setup method both performed best in the interpolation test for non-lattice configurations.
+The gravitational glass and the new WVT setup method both perform best in the interpolation test among non-lattice configurations.
 Both have a high level of interpolation accuracy with maximum deviations generally on the order of $0.5\%$ for 128 neighbors.